BedirT/Microcpp/README.md

 # Microc++
       Micrograd in C++

 Hello there!
 This is my rendition of the micrograd by [Andrej Karpathy](https://www.youtube.com/watch?v=VMj-3S1tku0)/([repo](https://github.com/karpathy/micrograd)) with additional tools and all written in C++.
-I had a lot of fun working on this project, and I recommend anyone who is remotely interested in ML in C++ to give it a whirl.
+I had a lot of fun working on this project, and I recommend anyone remotely interested in ML in C++ to give it a whirl.

 Here are the general guidelines and the differences from his implementations.
-I am not an expert in C++, especially in ML topics, but I think the implementation doesn't have much imperfections; if you do have any improvement suggestions please do contribute and let me know how the change makes an improvement over the existing code.
+I am not an expert in C++, especially in ML topics, but I think the implementation doesn't have many imperfections; if you do have any improvement suggestions please do contribute and let me know how the change improves the existing code.

 ### Micrograd
 - Custom value and gradient system
 - Graphviz visualization of the computational graph
 - Fully working neural network implementation

-Micrograd is the minimalistic neural network system implementation from scratch.
-It is a very good introduction to the concepts of neural networks and how they work.
-It is also a good introduction to the concepts of automatic differentiation and computational graphs.
+Micrograd is a minimalistic neural network system implementation from scratch.
+It is an outstanding introduction to the concepts of neural networks and how they work.
 The implementation is very minimalistic and is a good starting point for anyone who wants to learn about neural networks and how they work.
-All from video 1 of the series, do check it out!

 #### Couple notes on the implementation
 Using the graph system needs a root node: